 |Is there a difference between desiccation and pre-harvest herbicide application?

 Pre-harvest glyphosate application is generally used for perennial weed control.
 It can be used as a harvest management tool for dry down but the effects take much longer to appear.
-Pre-harvest glyphosate is a good tool for long-term control of perennial weeds such as Canada thistle, quackgrass, toadflax and dandelions.
+Pre-harvest glyphosate is a good tool for long-term control of perennial weeds such as Canada thistle, quackgrass, toadflax and dandelion.

 When would I use desiccation or pre-harvest glyphosate?